-SECTION I: Self-Study Report Review
+Self-Study Report Review

-A. Purpose
+Purpose

-The process of a self-study is required by NAACLS for all accredited programs.
-Responses to NAACLS Standards with accompanying supporting documentation is sent to NAACLS from officials as part of the program's Self-Study Report.
-The Self-Study Report Review is completed by two qualified volunteers.
-Volunteers provide a summary of information that is included in the Self-Study Report identifying areas of missing information and/or concerns for areas where submitted documentation does not appear to meet the Standards or does not provided the required supporting documentation.
-The reviewers must indicate if certain narrative description and documentation are present and/or appropriate.
+The self-study process is required by NAACLS for all accredited programs.
+Responses to NAACLS Standards with accompanying supporting documentation are sent to NAACLS from officials as part of the program's Self-Study Report.
+Two qualified volunteers are necessary to complete the Self-Study Report Review for Programs in the Review Committee for Accredited Programs (RCAP) and Program Accreditation Review Committee (PARC). is by.
+For disciplines in the Doctoral Review Committee (DRC), the Self-Study Report Review is completed by one qualified volunteer.

+Volunteers provide a summary of information that is included in the Self-Study Report identifying areas of missing information and/or concerns for areas where submitted documentation does not appear to meet the Standards or does not provide the required supporting documentation.
+The reviewers must indicate if certain narrative descriptions and documentation are present and/or appropriate.

-B. Self-Study Report Reviewer Appointment
+Self-Study Report Reviewer Appointment for RCAP and PARC

-NAACLS Program Services Staff has identified qualified individuals within the field who provide volunteer services to review self-study documents.
-NAACLS Staff contacts volunteers to determine availability, and then contacts individuals directly to request their assistance with a Self-Study Report Review.
+NAACLS Program Services Staff have identified qualified individuals within the field who provide volunteer services to review self-study documents.
+NAACLS Staff contacts volunteers to determine availability and then contacts individuals directly to request their assistance with a Self-Study Report Review.
 Once a volunteer agrees to complete a review, the Self-Study Report will be sent.
 NAACLS staff will indicate when the review must be completed and returned.